 Remember to PIN THIS to save the recipe for later!

-How to Create a Weekend Snacking Cheese and Charcuterie Board
+How to Create a Delicious Snacking Board

 When you consider arranging a large spread with a number of elements, it can seem intimidating at first, thinking where the heck do I start?!
 The good news is, it becomes very doable and rather easy once you commit to what you’re including, tackle each category and decide what will have the most presence on your board.

 - The Board or Boards – I had plenty of room to work with on this nearly 20-inch diameter board.
 However, feel free to use multiple boards of varying shapes and sizes to comfortably fit everything you want to include.

 - Have a theme! – It’s easier to compose a board that has complementary elements in terms of region, holiday, season and course.
 I leaned toward ‘savory Italian in spring’ here.